EnriqueShrem/B3-RoboticsLab/README.md

 ## Course Overview
 In the Introduction to Robotics Tutorial course, we work with industrial robots (EPSON and ABB) to make practices and achieve specific tasks, we cover topics such as:
 - Instalation of the I/O connections
-- Programing with respective robot software
+- Programing with respectives robot software
 - Simulation of the tasks
 - Robot usage to perform the tasks